userspace-xdp/userspace-xdp/bench/paper.md

 ![xdping](xdping/ipackets.png)

-How does the performance improvement if we avoid the checks?
+- How does the performance improvement if we avoid the checks?
+See `dpdk xdping no checks` vs `dpdk llvm jit`.

 Results: Not significant, because the checks are not the main cost of the program due to the branch prediction.